Mega Review (updated): Includes Alto, Focker 30th Anniversary, Isamu, Ozma, Rod and Alto Super Gift-Set releases

 This toy followed Bandai’s original DX VF-25 toys and represents a DRAMATIC improvement over them.
 Positives include:

-1) Ability to attach the gun in fighter mode without extra parts (though an optional part is included with bayonet guns to allow them to sit flatter in fighter mode)
+1) Ability to attach the gun in fighter mode without extra parts (though an optional part is included with some to allow them to sit flatter in fighter mode)

 2) Opening cockpit with removable pilot figure